shalomnaim1/OSE-pre-install/README.md

 ```{shell}
 sh RHEL_prepare.sh -u <subscription_user> -p <subscription_password>
 ```

+This script take care the following tasks:
+* Configure subscription on the master node
+* Installing Git and ansible on the master node
+* Clone this repo to the master node

 Most of the output of the script is redirected into RHEL_prepare.log, which exist in the same folder RHEL_prepare.sh executed from